dantsec/GameOfLife/README.md

 ```
 Grid Configuration:
   -r, --rows <num>      Set the number of grid rows.
-Default: 10
+Default: 20
   -c, --cols <num>      Set the number of grid columns.
-Default: 10
+Default: 20
-  -f, --file <path>    Load an initial grid pattern from a file
+  -f, --file-path <string>      Load an initial grid pattern from a file instead of using a randomly generated grid.

 Simulation Settings:
   -g, --gens <num>      Set the number of generations to simulate.
 Default: 5
-  -p, --prob <num>     Set the probability (0-100) of a cell being alive.
+  -p, --prob <num>      Set the probability (0–100) of a cell being alive at start.
 Default: 80%
+  -m, --mode <num>      Set the simulation mode (0: Normal, 1: Iterative, 2: Movie).
+Default: 0

 General:
-  -h, --help           Show help message and exit
+  -h, --help            Show this help message and exit.

+Notes:
+  > If no input file is provided with -f/--file-path, a grid will be randomly generated
+    based on the specified rows, columns, and probability.
+  > Probability only applies when generating a random grid (i.e., not using -f/--file-path).
 ```

 ## Installation / Run Locally ⚙️